pquiring/javaforce/readme.txt

 The mvn tool is currently not required.
 A pom.xml is supplied but is missing dependancies for now, the minimum is included to create deployment artifacts.
-Placing JF itself in the Maven repo may not be very useful since it includes more than just jar files (natives, build system, etc.)

 Graal Support
 -------------